davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 # SQL data exploration - Weatherline

-Weatherline Lake District is an organization which employs Fell top assessors to record the weather conditions each day throughout the winter season.
+Weatherline Lake District is an organization run by the Lake District National Park Authority which employs Fell top assessors to record the weather conditions each day throughout the winter season.
 The fell top assessors climb Helvellyn in the centre of the Lake District and take weather readings, photographs and record the ground conditions to offer advice to visitors to the Lake District national park.
 Helvellyn is the third largest mountain in England at 950m and is a popular mountain for walkers throughout the year.
 For archival purposes the data that the Weatherline Fell top assessors record is hosted on their website and this has allowed me to explore the data in detail as shown below.

 Credit for this data goes to the Lake District National Park Authority.